liguowang/cobind/docs/introduction.rst

   that A's binding sites overlap better with B than C?
 The answer is "no" because B and C might have different numbers of TFBS.
 The answer is still "no" even
   B and C have the same number of TFBS, because the length of TFBS might be significantly different between B and C.

-These drawbacks make the direct comparison (or meta analysis) of genomic overlapping analysis results problematic. `Cobind <https://cobind.readthedocs.io/en/latest/>`_ is designed to address these problems and provides objective, rigorous quantification of a genomic region overlapping.
+These drawbacks make the direct comparison (or meta-analysis) of genomic overlapping analysis results problematic. `Cobind <https://cobind.readthedocs.io/en/latest/>`_ is designed to address these problems and provides objective, rigorous quantification of a genomic region overlapping.